dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 ### Rotate Operations

-Rotate operations are used to turn, tilt, and roll the turtle.
+Rotate operations are used to turn, tilt, and roll the turtle, and imitate the behavior defined in (page 19 of Algorithmic Beauty of Plants)[http://algorithmicbotany.org/papers/abop/abop.pdf#page=31].
 In essence these just apply euler rotations to the turtle, allowing it to turn in place.
 The Default Theta is the amount of turn to apply in degrees when the target symbol has no parameter.
 If the target symbol has one parameter defined, the turtle will instead rotate by that amount.

 Example configuration: